 - a) Bonuses are declared monthly in advance according to the bonus formula approved by the Sanlam Life Board.
 The Sanlam Life Board receives an annual bonus report and must approve any changes to the formula. - b) Bonuses are declared net of charges and gross of retirement fund tax (if applicable). - c) The starting point is to set bonuses equal to the monthly equivalent of CPI + 4% (using annualised rolling three-year CPI with a three-month lag) and then to adjust these bonuses with actual experience to date (as reflected by the funding level).
 The difference between the actual funding level and 103% is normally added to the bonus over a rolling 24-month period.
-The following exceptions apply: - if the funding level is above 115%, the difference between the actual funding level and 103% is added to the bonus over a rolling 14-month period; - if the funding level is lower than 97.5%, but equal to or above 92.5%, the difference between the actual funding level and 103% is deducted from the bonus over a 12-month rolling period; - if the funding level is lower than 92.5%, but equal to or above 85%, no bonuses are declared; - if the funding level is lower than 85%, but equal to or above 80%, a -10% bonus is declared for the month; and - if the funding level is lower than 80%, a -20% bonus is declared for the month.
+The following exceptions apply: - if the funding level is above 115%, the difference between the actual funding level and 103% is added to the bonus over a rolling 14-month period; - if the funding level is between 92.5% and 97.5%, the difference between the actual funding level and 103% is deducted from the bonus over a 12-month rolling period; - if the funding level is between 85% and 92.5%, no bonuses are declared; - if the funding level is between 80% and 85%, a -10% bonus is declared for the month; and - if the funding level is lower than 80%, a -20% bonus is declared for the month.